 Finally, the darkness came.

 Cool water washed down her throat but something was wrong.
-She coughed, sputtering, her mouth was too big and she couldn’t swallow around the swollen lump in her mouth.
-The dark woman stood next to her, a wooden dipper of water in her hand.
+She coughed, sputtering.
+Her mouth was too big; her tongue a bloody stump.
+The dark necromancer stood next to her, a wooden dipper of water in her hand.
 She set it aside and ran her gloved hand over Alani’s forehead.

-Alani opened her mouth to speak, but all that came out was a rough, guttural noise that might have been words had she a tongue.
+Alani opened her mouth to speak but choked out a rough, guttural noise that might have been words if she had a tongue.

 “You fell into a fever, bit your tongue.
 Now you have no words, so you have no name.”
-She caressed her forehead tenderly, trying to soothe the elf, the soft leather of her gloves smooth on her forehead.
+The woman caressed her forehead tenderly, trying to soothe her, the soft leather of her gloves smooth on her forehead.

 “It’s all right, you’ll be fine.
 I’ll just call you ‘Pretty’ for now.”
 The necromancer used her teeth to delicately free her fingers and remove the glove.
 “Shhh, have another drink of water and sleep now.
 Rest.
 You’ll feel better soon.”

 She lifted the dipper of water to Pretty’s lips and urged her to drink, managing to get most of it down her throat.
 She laid her bare hand across the Aelfwar’s forehead and felt her stiffen and tremble as the Nightmare slipped back inside the woman’s mind to feed on what it found there.

 The necromancer whispered, “I won’t hurt you, Pretty.
 By the time I begin my work you will be beyond pain.
 There will be no more fear, no more screams, no suffering.”
 She bent to the elven woman’s lips.
 At the touch of her kiss, Alani arched her back in agony, a moan from her cracked and broken mouth echoed the dreamer’s howls of terror.